Department of the Visual Arts

 How to Apply

-The application process for admission and financial aid for all graduate programs in the Humanities is administered through the divisional Office of the Dean of Students.
+The application process for admission and financial aid for all graduate programs in the Arts & Humanities is administered through the divisional Office of the Dean of Students.
 The Application for Admission and Financial Aid, with instructions, deadlines and department specific information is available online at: http://humanities.uchicago.edu/students/admissions.html.

 Questions pertaining to admissions and aid should be directed to humanitiesadmissions@uchicago.edu or (773) 702-1552.